 In 2011, the 10th Anniversary of the school opening looked back in celebration at all God has done.
 The original vision has developed and grown beyond expectation.

-Today, the Children's Centre can provide schooling, food and healthcare for up to 500 children.
-The Children's Hostel is home to the children without families and accommodates up to another 170 children during with term time.
-250+ students have graduated to secondary school, 7 are now at university studying law, medicine, community health, meteorology, mass communication and management leadership.
+Today, the Children's Centre can provide schooling, food and healthcare for up to 400 children with boarding for up to 200 children.
+250+ students have graduated to secondary school, and some progressed to university studying subjects such as law, medicine, community health, meteorology, mass communication and management leadership.
 Others are taking vocational training courses in things like tailoring and motor mechanics.

-Stephen and his wife Agnes remain committed to supporting the children until they are old enough to support themselves and they work hard to give them the very best they can.
-Their 4 children attend the Centre.
+Stephen remains committed to supporting the children until they are old enough to support themselves and they work hard to give them the very best they can.

 More land has been secured 40 miles away that is used for farming and it is planned to become self-sufficient in food.